MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 [6.9.0] - 2017-03-15
 --------------------

-*Base version, included into MicroEJ SDK 4.1.*
+*Base version, included into SDK 4.1.*

 ..